 Your nick is how people on freenode know you.
 If you register it, you'll be able to use the same nick over and over.
 If you don't register, someone else may end up registering the nick you want.
 If you register and use the same nick, people will begin to know you by reputation.

 If a channel is set to mode +r, you won't be able to join it unless you are registered and identified to NickServ.
 If you try to join, you might be forwarded to

 a different channel.
 If a channel is set to quiet unregistered users (mode

 +q $~a), you won't be able to speak while on that channel unless you are registered

 and identified.
 Both of these modes are used by some channels to reduce channel harassment and abuse.

 The following steps are the recommended method to register and set up a new freenode account.
 If you have questions or doubts about the process, a member of staff will be happy to discuss it and answer any questions you may have.

-Select a permanent, master nickname.
+Select a master, "primary", nickname.
 If the nickname you want is registered but has expired, just ask a staffer and in most cases, we will be happy to drop it for you.
 Please avoid using the name of a community project or trademarked entity, to avoid conflicts.
 Write down your password and be sure to keep the sheet of paper in a safe place.

 Register your IRC nick: